dotpal/dotpal/readme.md

 ![](images_readme/3.png)

-4. Call the endpoint by clicking `Execute` button, and then you will see the response from it.(JSON)
+4. Call the endpoint by clicking `Execute` button, and then you will see the responses from it.(JSON)

 ![](images_readme/4.png)